FrankDMartinez/emma/coding guidelines.md

 * Commas should be followed by a space; not preceded by one.
 * #include as little as possible; don't include a header containing a class definition when a forward declaration suffices.
 * Pointers vs. references: use pointers if you want to do pointer arithmetic with them (e.g. incrementing the pointer address to step through an array) or if you ever have to pass a NULL-pointer; elsewise, use references.
+* Use the uniform initialization syntax whenever possible.

 No, the irony of the long lines in this file is not lost on the Author.